MP Estate Planning UK

 StepWhy it mattersPractical action

-These tools work best alongside trust succession planning and protections such as business LPA, LPA for health and joint lasting power of attorney services.
-If you have a divorce history, cross-border issues or complex assets, please get touch for tailored advice.
+These tools work best alongside comprehensive trust planning and protective documents such as a Lasting Power of Attorney for property and financial affairs, a health and welfare LPA, and carefully chosen trustee arrangements.
+If you have a divorce history, cross-border issues or complex assets, please get in touch for tailored advice.

 Conclusion

-Remember: name stepchildren explicitly if you want them to benefit.
-Keep paperwork consistent so the family home and other assets are distributed as you intend.
+Remember: stepchildren and unmarried partners inherit nothing under the intestacy rules — you must name them explicitly if you want them to benefit.
+Keep every document consistent so the family home and other assets pass exactly as you intend, not as the default rules dictate.

-If your estate is sizeable or relationships are complex, please see our guide on blended family or read about managing family expectations and get touch for tailored advice.
+If your estate involves property, a blended family, or complex relationships, please see our guide on blended family planning or read about managing family expectations and get in touch for tailored advice.

 FAQ